Reunion 2026: May 15–16

 - Staybridge Suites Boston-Quincy: call 781-819-3890 or click here to make a reservation.

-- Hyatt Place Boston/Braintree: call 781-848-0600 or click here to make your reservation and enter group reservation code G-MLRN.
+- Hyatt Place Boston/Braintree: call 781-848-0600 or click here to make your reservation, enter dates of stay and the group code G-MRNL.

-Each reunion class will be assigned a classroom space to serve as their “Meeting Area” for the weekend.
-Assignments will be shared with attendees upon arrival.
+Each reunion class will be assigned a space at the Alumni Welcome Center to serve as their “Meeting Area” for the weekend.

 Children